danosborne/api-post/starling-st.md

 15/11/2017,POS,"'2565 14NOV17 , VAILLANT GROUP UK , LTD , BELPER GB",-89.00,94.12,"'Current","'6*****-3*******”,
 ```

-In contrast to the previously stated process, the Starling API uses a token-based authentication and provides direct access to the data.
+In contrast to the process described above, the Starling API uses token-based authentication providing direct secure access to your data.
 You can obtain the token from the [Starling Developers website](https://developer.starlingbank.com/).
 Here’s an example of querying an account’s balance from the command line using `curl`:

 ```bash
 curl -H "Authorization: Bearer $access_token" https://api.starlingbank.com/api/v1/accounts/balance